imalerich/cs352/pr02/README.md

 'server.bin' application at the root level of this project for convenience.

+This application provides a default ip address when you jus thit enter, as discussed below however though this worked fine on my remote machine when logged into pyrite I found I had to be explicit about the ip address I was connecting to to get it to work, particularly when running the client and server in different ssh sessions.

 ## client/main.c

 Source code for the application.
 Requests a server from the user,